The page has been translated by Gen AI.

 Add-Computer -DomainName $FQDN -Restart

-Join as a member of the domain
+Join as a domain member

 Require Credential